tylerneylon/pumba/markdown/parse7.md

 I hope to further improve the print format used by each value so the user sees exactly the useful pieces of data in a small but visually pleasant layout.

-The debug functions controlled by these booleans is described below in the *debug functions* section.
+The debug functions controlled by these booleans are described below in the *debug functions* section.